scitran/client/Scitran-class.md

 The [authentication page](Authorization) describes how to create an instance (in this example 'vistalab') and save your Flywheel permission information.

 ## Methods

-The scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
+Scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
 See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of Flywheel data.

 Usage of these scitran class methods are provided in other wiki pages.
+When the architecture of the input parameters stabilizes, we will put more information in the wiki.
+Because the code is still under development, for now we encourage you to type

+    doc scitran.METHODNAME

+This will bring up the current information in the method.

 ```
 (IN PROGRESS; INCOMPLETE)

 %% Search and list
-st.search(objType,...)  -  Search for objects constrained by many possible limits (file type, label, date...).
+st.search()  -  Search for objects constrained by many possible limits (file type, label, date...).
-st.list(objType, parentID, ...) - List objects within a parent; might change to getObjects
+st.list()    - List objects within a parent; might change to getObjects
-[p,s,a] = st.projectHierarchy - List the sessions and acquisitions in a project hierarchy
+st.projectHierarchy() - Create a struct summarizing the project, sessions and acquisitions

-% Metadata
-st.setFileInfo  - Set metadata for a file
-st.getdicominfo - Information about files or database objects

 % Download and Read
-st.downloadFile(file,...) -
-st.downloadContainer(file,...)  - Download a directory tree containing a database object as a tar file
-st.dwiLoad - Read a nifti file and its associated bvec/bval data
+st.fileDelete()   - Delete remote file
+st.fileDownload() - Write file to disk
-data = st.read(file,...)  - Certain file types can be downloaded and read into a Matlab variable
+st.fileRead()     - Certain file types can be downloaded and read into a Matlab variable

-% Create, modify, upload
-st.upload - File upload
+st.fileInfoGet()
+st.fileInfoSet()
+st.fileUpload()

+% Container methods (project, session, acquisition)
+st.containerUpload()   - Not sure this is real
+st.containerDownload() - Download a directory tree containing a database object as a tar file
-st.create - Create a project or a session or an acquisition
+st.containerCreate()   - Create a project or a session or an acquisition
-st.createCollection
+st.containerDelete() - Delete container objects
-st.setContainerInfo - Modify database values (e.g., subject code, sex ...)
+st.containerInfoSet()  - Set database values (e.g., subject code, sex ...)
-st.getContainerInfo - Modify database values (e.g., subject code, sex ...)
+st.containerInfoGet()  - Get database values (e.g., subject code, sex ...)
-st.getdicominfo   - Return dicom header information

-% Delete
+% MRI utilities
-st.deleteFile   - Delete a file
+st.dwiDownload - Read a nifti file and its associated bvec/bval data
-st.deleteContainer - Delete container objects
+st.dicomInfoGet   - Information about files or database objects
+st.vistaDownload* - Create a local vistasoft data structure

+% Not sure why this isn't grouped with container, but probably a good reason
+st.collectionCreate()
+st.collectionDelete()

 % Computational
-st.docker
+st.docker*
-st.runFunction - Download toolboxes and run a function from a remote site
+st.runFunction* - Download toolboxes and run a function from a remote site
-st.runScript
-st.toolbox
+st.toolboxClone()
+st.toolboxGet()
+st.toolboxInstall()
+st.toolboxValidate()

 % Miscellaneous
-st.exist - See if a particular object exists
+st.exist   - See if a container with a particular label exists
-st.verify
+st.verify  - Test that the connection was made
 st.browser - Bring a browser to a location
+st.listInstances
+st.showToken

+% Also miscellaneous
+st.authAPIKey
+st.print*
+st.help*
+st.API;
+st.siteConfig()

 % BIDS related
-st.bidsUpload
-st.bidsDownload
+st.bidsUpload*
+st.bidsDownload*

-% In development
+*Early in development
-st.putAnalysis
-st.print
-st.help

 ```